aspectran/aspectran.github.io/_pages/en/docs/guides/introduce-apon.md

 System.out.println(params.getParameters("user").getString("name")); // John
 ```

-### From a Java Object
+### Conversion from Java Objects

-Use `ObjectToParameters` to convert a JavaBean-style object into a `Parameters` object by reflecting its properties.
+Use `ObjectToParameters` to read properties from a JavaBean-style object via reflection and convert it into a `Parameters` object.

 ```java
 import com.aspectran.utils.apon.ObjectToParameters;